-Rachel Polansky is a 3x Edward R. Murrow Award-winning, Emmy-nominated investigative reporter at NBC2 in Fort Myers, FL.
+Rachel Polansky is a three-time Edward R. Murrow Award-winning and Emmy nominated investigative reporter at WKYC 3News, the NBC affiliate in Cleveland, Ohio.

 Get in Touch